 To keep your navigation simple, make sure every item is a link and all unnecessary clutter is removed.

-Are you listing Home as an option in your navigation menu?
+Are you listing Home as an option in your nonprofit website navigation menu?
 If so, consider removing it and linking from the logo instead.

 5. Use Consistent Phrasing

-There are several ways that you can title the items in your navigation menu, but you should try to ensure consistency in:
+There are several ways that you can title the items in your nonprofit’s site navigation menu, but however you do it, try to ensure consistency.
+This includes consistency in:

 - Tone and style: Your nav items are a group and should sound like they go together.
 Try reading them out loud—do they make sense together?